earlejam/effective-java-notes/README.md

 - When you are writing a class under time pressure, it is generally appropriate to concentrate your efforts on designing the best API; this might mean releasing a "throwaway" implementation to be replaced later, but accepting the default serialized form can mean you're stuck with an implementation forever
 - Do not accept the default serialized form without first considering whether it is appropriate
-- The default serialized form is likely to be appropriate if an object's physical representation is identical to its logical content (e.g. FullName class)
+- The default serialized form is likely to be appropriate if an object's physical representation is identical to its logical content (e.g. `FullName` class)
-- Even if you decide that the default serialized form is appropriate, you often must provide a readObject method to ensure invariants and security
+- Even if you decide that the default serialized form is appropriate, you often must provide a `readObject` method to ensure invariants and security
-- Using the default serialized form when an object's physical representation differs substantially from the logical data content (e.g. StringList class) has four disadvantages:
+- Using the default serialized form when an object's physical representation differs substantially from the logical data content (e.g. `StringList` class) has four disadvantages:
   1. It permanently ties the exported API to the current internal representation
   2. It can consume excessive space
   3. It can consume excessive time
   4. It can cause stack overflows
-- The 'transient' modifier indicates that an instance field is able to be omitted from a class's default serialized form
+- The `transient` modifier indicates that an instance field is able to be omitted from a class's default serialized form
-- Every instance field that can be declared transient should be
+- Every instance field that can be declared `transient` should be
 - Before deciding to make a field nontransient, convince yourself that its value is part of the logical state of the object
 - You must impose any synchronization on object serialization that you would impose on any other method that reads the entire state of the object
 - Regardless of what serialized form you choose, declare an explicit serial version UID in every serializable class you write
 - Do not change the serial version UID unless you want to break compatibility with all existing serialized instances of a class

-#### 88. Write readObject methods defensively
+#### 88. Write `readObject` methods defensively

-- The readObject method is effectively another public constructor, and demands all the same care
+- The `readObject` method is effectively another public constructor, and demands all the same care
-- readObject must also check its parameters for validity and make defensive copies of parameters where appropriate
+- `readObject` must also check its parameters for validity and make defensive copies of parameters where appropriate
 - When an object is deserialized, it is critical to defensively copy any field containing an object reference that a client must not possess
-- Every serializable immutable class containing private mutable components must defensively copy these components in its readObject method
+- Every serializable immutable class containing private mutable components must defensively copy these components in its `readObject` method
-- Like a constructor, a readObject method must not invoke an overridable method, directly or indirectly
+- Like a constructor, a `readObject` method must not invoke an overridable method, directly or indirectly
-- Check any invariants and throw an InvalidObjectException if a check fails; these checks should follow any defensive copying
+- Check any invariants and throw an `InvalidObjectException` if a check fails; these checks should follow any defensive copying

-#### 89. For instance control, prefer enum types to readResolve
+#### 89. For instance control, prefer enum types to `readResolve`

-- The readResolve feature allows you to substitute another instance for the one created by readObject
+- The `readResolve` feature allows you to substitute another instance for the one created by `readObject`
-- readResolve can be used to maintain the singleton property for a class
+- `readResolve` can be used to maintain the singleton property for a class
-- If you depend on readResolve for instance control, all instance fields with object reference types _must_ be declared transient; otherwise it is possible for a determined attacker to secure a reference to the deserialized object before its readResolve method is run
+- If you depend on `readResolve` for instance control, all instance fields with object reference types _must_ be declared `transient`; otherwise it is possible for a determined attacker to secure a reference to the deserialized object before its `readResolve` method is run
-- The accessibility of readResolve is significant (private, package-private, etc)
+- The _accessibility_ of `readResolve` is significant (private, package-private, etc)
 - Use enum types to enforce instance control invariants wherever possible

 #### 90. Consider serialization proxies instead of serialized instances